 MA Coaching and Mentoring Practice

-How have you found the experience studying on the programme and the balancing between work and study
+How have you found the experience studying on the programme and the balancing between work and study?

-Working alongside fellow students.
+Describe your experience working alongside fellow students.
 What have you learnt from them?